Blockchain for Government

-Blockchain can also make anonymised patient data available for open research and make it easier for citizens to have control over their medical reports.
+Blockchain can also make anonymized patient data available for open research and make it easier for citizens to have control over their medical reports.
 In this case, the Blockchain is used to store proof that data is genuine or store a record of who has permission to access what data.

 Educational certification: Important personal data like educational certificates tend to be kept in siloed databases by the universities or schools that issue them.
 Accessing this information to prove credentials can be a painstaking task.
 Degrees can also be relatively easily falsified.
-Blockchain based systems can help by facilitating individuals to take control of their verified records and allow access to employers or others when required.
+Blockchain-based systems can help by facilitating individuals to take control of their verified records and allow access to employers or others when required.

 Using Blockchain for monitoring and regulating markets

 Protecting consumers is one of the key tasks of a government, to do so they need to ensure markets remain viable and laws are adhered to.
 Regulators need data to track what is going on in markets.
-Most governments rely on companies to share the legally required information.
+Most governments rely on companies to share legally required information.
 In some cases, inspections are carried out or other means are used to gather the information they require.
 For self-reported data, governments are dependent on the reporting entity for the information to be accurate and there is a considerable time lag in receiving the information.
-In fast moving industries and markets this lag means information is often obsolete by the time it is received by the regulator.
+In fast-moving industries and markets, this lag means information is often obsolete by the time it is received by the regulator.
 Inspections and audits can be expensive and in many cases do not provide a realistic picture.
 Also, reporting can be time-consuming and expensive for companies- sometimes costly investments need to be made for compliance teams and infrastructure.